datachampcam/friendly-github-intro/schedule.md

 # Schedule

-Here's the roadmap for the workshop on 13th January 2017
+Here's the roadmap for the workshop on 21st of April 2017

 **13:30 - 13:45 Postit session**